Yinka Shonibare

-Life and career
+Early life and education

 Yinka Shonibare was born in London, England, on 9 August 1962, the son of Olatunji Shonibare and Laide Shonibare.
 When he was three years old, his family moved to Lagos, Nigeria, where his father practised law.
-When he was 17 years old, Shonibare returned to Britain to do his A-levels at Redrice School.
+When he was 17 years old, Shonibare returned to the UK to take his A-levels at Redrice School.
 At the age of 18, he contracted transverse myelitis, an inflammation of the spinal cord, which resulted in a long-term physical disability where one side of his body is paralysed.

-Shonibare went on to study Fine Art first at Byam Shaw School of Art (now Central Saint Martins College of Art and Design) and then at Goldsmiths, University of London, where he received his MFA degree, graduating as part of the Young British Artists generation.
+Shonibare studied Fine Art first at Byam Shaw School of Art (now Central Saint Martins College of Art and Design) and then at Goldsmiths, University of London, where he received his MFA degree, graduating as part of the Young British Artists generation.
 Following his studies, Shonibare worked as an arts development officer for Shape Arts, an organisation that makes arts accessible to people with disabilities.